OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-13.md

 Their territory was from Aroer, which is on the edge of the Valley of the Arnon, with the city in the middle of the valley, and all the plain by Medeba;

 ## Joshua 13:17
-Heshbon and all its cities which are on the plain: Dibon, Bamoth-baal, Beth-baal-meon,
+Heshbon and its surrounding cities on the plain: Dibon, Bamoth-baal, Beth-baal-meon,

 ## Joshua 13:18
 Jahaz, Kedemoth, Mephaath,